mukunda-/errorcat/README.md

 ### Panicking safely

-I recommend having a linter rule to make sure that you never forget a deferred recover.
+Using the `Guard` function is recommended over deferring a `Recover` yourself.
+If you do use `Recover` directly, I recommend having a linter rule to make sure that you never forget a deferred recover.
 It is easy enough to forget to call `Recover`, just as it is easy to forget the `defer` keyword, both of which will silently cause hidden fatal panics later on.
-Using `Guard` may be preferrable to using `Recover` directly, as it will automatically defer the recovery.

 ## Additional Details